Cholesterol: The Claims

 Eating high-cholesterol foods has no impact on our actual cholesterol levels, and the alleged correlation between higher cholesterol and higher cardiac risk is an absolute fallacy.

-*If you have no idea which fats classify as “healthy fats” I’ve cleared up all the confusion by building a healthy fat cheat sheet.
-Click below to download your FREE cheat sheet!
+*If you have no idea which fats classify as “healthy fats” I’ve cleared up the confusion by building a Clean Keto Guidebook.
+Click below to download your FREE guide!

 Whether you’re well-versed or brand spankin’ new to keto life and looking for some help, you should check out Katie’s coaching program.
 Coach Katie lives keto all day, errryday.
 She keeps up to date on the latest science, so you don’t have to.
 But more importantly, she addresses your specific goals to help you achieve ultimate success on your keto journey.
 And it’s always better to have someone in your corner, guiding you along.
 So if you’re ready for total life transformation and ultimate keto success, schedule your FREE initial keto consultation today!